 4 Ways your Workforce can Learn to Love Their Virtual Presentations

 We’ve all been there.
-Whether tasked with a demo to clients, or an internal company presentation, everyone has experienced Powerpoints that are hard to follow, way too long, delivered badly, delivering from a pile of notes, or literally reading every word on the screen like a script.
+Whether tasked with a demo to customers, or an internal firm presentation, everyone has experienced Microsoft PowerPoint that are hard to follow, way too long, delivered badly, delivering from a pile of notes, or literally reading every word on the screen like a script.
 The cliché of ‘death by PowerPoint’ should be well behind us now, but it’s often not as easy as that.

-The world has changed significantly in 2020, and business meetings and presentations are now taking place online, virtually.
+The world has changed dramatically in 2020, and business meetings and presentations are now taking place online, virtually.
 And so many businesses are finding that presentations are inconsistent in their delivery and outcomes.
-Managers with responsibility for recruitment are seeing a vast range of styles in virtual presentation approaches and often aren’t equipped to evaluate what a good presentation should entail.
+Managers with responsibility for recruitment are seeing an array of styles in virtual presentation approaches and often aren’t equipped to evaluate what a good presentation should entail.

 Get to grips with a host of new abilities to hold your audience’s attention?
 Learn the art of delivering presentations virtually with experts.